atlas-doc/doc/atlas-api-documentation/advanced/get-schedule-change-notification.md

 With Atlas, you can configure webhooks to automatically receive notifications about change in flight schedule made by airlines on your orders.
 Once you receive an `order.schedulechange` notification on your server, you can process it and take necessary action.
 To configure webhooks, you need to build a webhook receiver, create a webhook and you are all set to receive automatic notification.

-EndPoint ：The URL you configured to receive notifications&#x20;
+EndPoint ：The URL you configured to receive notifications

 Method : Post